Frank J. Sardone

 Bronson has been recognized nationally for excellence in patient care, its culture of excellence, its facilities and the quality of its workforce.
-Recent organizational achievements include:
+Key organizational achievements under Sardone's leadership include: Malcolm Baldrige National Quality Award (2005), American Hospital Association’s Quest for Quality Prize (2009), Thomson Reuters Top 100 Hospital (2011), Healthgrades Distinguished Hospital for Clinical Excellence (2009-13) and Magnet Hospital for Nursing Excellence (2009-2022).

 Sardone has served on the boards of numerous professional organizations including the Center for Health Design, Center for Healthcare Governance, Michigan Hospital Association (Chairman in 2009) and Michigan Hospital Association Insurance Company.
 Active in his community, Sardone is a board member of Southwest Michigan First; Kalamazoo Institute of Arts; Gilmore Keyboard Festival; Kalamazoo Community Foundation; Kalamazoo Promise Accountability Team; and W.E.
 Upjohn Institute for Employment Research.
-In the past he has served on the community boards of Downtown Kalamazoo, Inc., Greater Kalamazoo United Way (Chair in 2006), Kalamazoo Symphony Orchestra, Ministry with Community, and Hospice of Greater Kalamazoo.
+In the past, he served on the community boards of Downtown Kalamazoo, Inc., Greater Kalamazoo United Way (Chair in 2006), Kalamazoo Symphony Orchestra, Ministry with Community, and Hospice of Greater Kalamazoo.